Lymphedema Therapy in Virginia

 - Kinesio Taping for lymphatic flow and edema management

 - Patient and caregiver education

 - Patient and caregiver training in self treatment to enable long term, independent management of the condition.

 - Coordination with medical supply companies for pneumatic compression pump devices, supplies and garments as needed

-Or Call Us Today to talk with Cheryl, our Certified Lymphedema Therapist
+Or Call Us Today to talk with Cheryl or Lida, our Certified Lymphedema Therapists

 "My surgeon referred me to Oncology Rehab prior to my surgery.
 Cheryl made baseline measurements and filled me in on what to expect after surgery regarding lymphedema and healing.
 After surgery, she treated issues that did occur, instructed me on how to maintain a healthy recovery and also taught me how to ward off future problems.
 She is incredibly knowledgeable, but also very personable and caring.
 I feel quite fortunate to have been in her care during my recovery.
 I can say for a fact she helped me tremendously!"